randyverishop/airflow/BREEZE.rst

   --disable-mysql-client-installation
           Disables installation of the mysql client which might be problematic if you are building image in controlled environment.
 Only valid for production image.

+  --constraints-location
+          Url to the constraints file.
+In case of the production image it can also be a path to the constraint file placed in 'docker-context-files' folder, in which case it has to be in the form of '/docker-context-files/<NAME_OF_THE_FILE>'

+  --disable-pip-cache
+          Disables GitHub PIP cache during the build.
+Useful if github is not reachable during build.

+  --install-local-pip-wheels
+          This flag is only used in production image building.
+If it is used then instead of installing Airflow from PyPI, the packages are installed from the .whl packages placed in the 'docker-context-files' folder.
+It implies '--disable-pip-cache'

   -C, --force-clean-images
           Force build images with cache disabled.
 This will remove the pulled or build images